AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

 ```

 Depending on the Frama-C or automatic solvers versions, the proof of the
 preservation of the invariant could fail.
-A reason to this fail is the fact that
+A reason for this fail is the fact that
-the prover forget that cells preceding the one we are currently processing
+the prover forgets that cells preceding the one we are currently processing
 are actually still set to 0.
 We can add a lemma in our knowledge base, stating
 that if a set of values of an array did not change between two program points,
 the first one being a point where the property "zeroed" is verified, then the